The Board Game Design Course

 Move from creating an expansion for an existing game to making a small card game.
 Then make a bigger game.
 Make a campaign or legacy game.
 Whatever interests you and stretches you creatively.

-For me, worker placement games have always just been ok, but they’ve never really drawn me in.
+Years ago, I thought worker placement games were just ok, but they’ve never really drawn me in.
 Maybe I just haven’t played the right one yet, but I feel there is a sameness to many of them.
-So, the worker placement game I’m now working on had to be different.
+So, the worker placement game I made had to be different.

 Instead of the standard “place one worker and get a thing” most of us are used to, I wanted to introduce more interaction, as well as some inter-dependencies.
 So, you’ll always gain something but you’re not always guaranteed to get the exact thing you want.
 It all depends on how you and the other players place their workers.
 This is how Window Washers operates and players have really been enjoying this twist on worker placement.